How to keep cats out of gardens

 Cat deterrents for your garden

 Cats may roam freely by law.
-Causing any unnecessary suffering to a cat is an offense under the Animal Welfare Act 2006.
+Causing any unnecessary suffering to a cat is an offence under the Animal Welfare Act 2006.
 The maximum penalty for anyone found guilty under this act is up to six months in prison and/or a £20,000 fine.

 If a neighbourhood cat is disturbing your garden there are ways to humanely deter them: